ChangeWindows/Content/api4.md

 milestone | Contains the id of the milestone this build is part of

 ## Releases
 **releases** contains all information regarding each individual release.
 One release is added for each individual ring a build has been released to.
-So for example, patches for 10240 are released for the Current Branch, Current Branch for Business and Long-Term Support Branch, this means that there are 3 releases with the same data but another ring.
 [JSON](http://changewindows.org/api/cw/releases.json) &middot; [XML](http://changewindows.org/api/cw/releases.xml) &middot; [HTML](http://changewindows.org/api/cw/releases.html)

 Field | Description